 A Wind Chill Warning is issued when the wind chill temperatures at or colder than minus 50 degrees F. At this level, frostbite can occur on exposed flesh within minutes.
-As the wind chill temperature drops, the frostbite time decreases, especially with higher wind speeds.
+As the wind chill temperature drops, the frostbite time decreases, especially with higher wind speeds (refer to the wind chill chart located in the Extreme Temperature hazard profile).

 The most dangerous of all winter storms is the blizzard.
 A blizzard warning is issued when winds of 35 miles an hour will occur in combination with considerable falling and/or blowing snow for at least 3 hours.
 Visibilities will frequently be reduced to less than 1/4 mile and temperatures are usually 20 degrees Fahrenheit or lower.
+The blizzard marks the upper extent of severe winter storms that could be experienced in Santa Fe County.